Admate8/Personal_Website/content/home/experience.md

         Responsibilities include:

         * Supporting the development and maintenance of the graduate loan repayment models, in particular the <a href="https://www.gov.uk/advanced-learner-loan" target="_blank">Advanced Learner Loan</a> (ALL) model.
-        * Automating the data preprocessing and collation for the annual Student loan forecasts for England publication adhering to the reproducible analytical pipeline principles.
+        * Automating the data preprocessing and collation for the annual <a href="https://explore-education-statistics.service.gov.uk/find-statistics/student-loan-forecasts-for-england" target="_blank">Student loan forecasts for England publication</a> adhering to the <a href="https://analysisfunction.civilservice.gov.uk/support/reproducible-analytical-pipelines/" target="_blank">reproducible analytical pipeline</a> principles.
-        * Producing and communicating the latest forecast to a range of stakeholders, including senior official from across government and external bodies such as the Office for Budget Responsibility.
+        * Producing and communicating the latest forecast to a range of stakeholders, including senior official from across government and external bodies such as the <a href="https://obr.uk" target="_blank">Office for Budget Responsibility</a>.
         * Building knowledge of the loan repayment system, and how changes to policy and macroeconomic determinants affect financial outcomes for both the state and the student.

   - title: Data Scientist (GORS badged)